GuidanceMantras/GuidanceMantras/README.md

 ### Agreements And Contracts
 - Always focus on having an agreements/contracts as per your wishes or on your side, in case of disputes, you can have upper hand in court
+- Never ever sign any agreements/contracts without checking with two or three lawyers
+- Always take lawyer suggestions before signing any agreements or contracts

 ## Study